What is wind power?

-Wind energy is the energy obtained from the wind.
-This renewable energy takes advantage of the kinetic energy generated by the effect of air currents, and is transformed into other forms useful for human activities.
-Wind power has been used since ancient times to move sail-driven boats or operate milling machinery when moving its blades.
+Wind energy is a renewable energy whose origin is wind.
+This energy source takes advantage of the kinetic energy generated by the effect of air currents to transform it into other useful forms for human activities.
+Historically, wind energy has been used since ancient times to move sail-driven boats or operate mill machinery when moving its blades.

-Origin of the wind
+Origin of wind energy

 Wind energy is related to the movement of air masses that move from areas of high atmospheric pressure to adjacent areas of low pressure, with velocities proportional to the pressure gradient.

 The winds are generated because of the non-uniform heating of the Earth's surface by solar radiation.
 Between 1 and 2% of the energy coming from the Sun becomes wind.
 During the day, the masses of air over the oceans, seas and lakes remain cold in relation to the neighboring areas located on the continental masses.
 In this sense, wind energy is related to solar energy.